The Man Who Had Power Over Women

 The Man Who Had Power Over Women is a 1970 British comedy film directed by John Krish and starring Rod Taylor, Carol White and James Booth.
 It was written by Chris Bryant and Allan Scott.
 A successful talent agent grows disenchanted with his life and begins an affair with his best friend's wife.

 Plot

 Peter Reaney is a successful public relations executive, managing pop singer Barry Black, a difficult client.
 Peter's neglected wife Angela leaves him, taking most of their money, and he begins an affair with Jody, the wife of his best friend Val.

-Peter finds out that Black has made a fan called Mary Gray pregnant, and is shocked that his agency is arranging a clandestine abortion.
+Peter finds out that Black has made a fan called Mary Gray pregnant, and the former is shocked that his agency is arranging a clandestine abortion.

-When Jody and Peter go to see Val to tell him of their affair, they find Val in bed with Jody's friend Francis.
+When Jody and Peter see Val to tell him of their affair, they find Val in bed with Jody's friend Frances.
 The next day, Val is killed in an accident.
 Jody and Peter decide to stay together.

 Peter learns that Mary has died.
 He resigns from his job and assaults Black in front of a crowd of his fans.